pytexas/pytexas.github.io/input/schedule/index.md

 Paul Bailey
     </h5>
     <small>
 I'm a web developer with a background in aerospace engineering.
-I'm obsessed with Web technology and created many apps such as CanyonLake.app, FlipRankApp.com, PodcastBible.app, and more.
+I'm currently a systems architect with Cognitive Space building AI powered planning software for satellites.
+I've also created many apps such as CanyonLake.app, FlipRankApp.com, PodcastBible.app, and more.
 In addition to being a Web and aerospace geek, I'm a father of three and can cook a pretty mean pizza from scratch.
     </small>
   </div>
 </div>